utah-cs3550-fa25/assignments/hw6.md

 not create other JavaScript files or write inline JavaScript in individual templates.

-Once you've found selected the checkbox element in JavaScript, attach an event handler to its `input` event.
+Once you've selected the checkbox element in JavaScript, attach an event handler to its `input` event.
 The `input` event is a more convenient than `click` for two reasons.
 First, `input` occurs *after* an input element changes its value, so by the time the event handler runs, the checkbox's checked or unchecked state is already updated and